damoon843/Automation-and-Analysis-of-Bulk-RNA-Sequencing-Pipeline/README.md

 # Automation and Analysis of Bulk RNA-Sequencing Pipeline

 As a recipient of the Karen T. Romer Undergraduate Teaching and Research Award, I had the opportunity to spend the last 10 weeks collaborating on a research project focusing on analyzing and automating a bulk RNA-sequencing pipeline with [my laboratory](https://ocglab.org/).
-The published abstract and poster can be found on the Brown Digital Repository [here](https://repository.library.brown.edu/studio/item/bdr:1139275/).
+The published abstract and poster with my findings can be found on the Brown Digital Repository [here](https://repository.library.brown.edu/studio/item/bdr:1139275/).

 # Table of contents